CU-ESIIL/FCC24_Group_6/docs/project-documentation/project-presentation.md

 Idealized conceptual diagram showing trajectories of live (purple) and dead (orange) biomass pool trajectories after disturbance.

+This project utilized GEDI lidar sensor data to map and analyze Above Ground Biomass Density (AGBD) in the Southern Rocky Mountain Ecoregion.
+The application of spatial random forest models provided new insights into the trajectories of carbon recovery following various disturbances, such as drought, insect outbreaks, and fire.
+We were able to predict AGBD outside of GEDi’s direct coverage and assess the impact of past disturbances on forest carbon storage.
+Future work will focus on refining these models for  precision and validating models against independent datasets, ensuring their robustness and reliability of predicting effects of disturbance on AGBD.
+These types of predictive models are useful for informing sustainable forest management under the evolving pressures of climate change.

 # Sketches by Luis X. de Pablo
 ![image](https://github.com/CU-ESIIL/FCC24_Group_6/assets/122820473/5830be2b-dc72-4376-8ee7-701971c49374) ![image](https://github.com/CU-ESIIL/FCC24_Group_6/assets/122820473/40eb59b0-6e04-47d8-a2bb-5f05165ebbb7) ![image](https://github.com/CU-ESIIL/FCC24_Group_6/assets/122820473/5688c446-665a-4484-b08c-35d8c336d95e)

 # Acknowledgments
+Authors:
+Tyler Hoecker, Vibrant Planet
+Bre Powers, Northern Arizona University, School of Forestry Natlie Wiley, Brilliant Earth, Sustainability Associate Luis X. de Pablo, University of Colorado Boulder, Department of Ecology and Evolutionary Biology/Biofrontiers Institute Kylen Solvik, University of Colorado Boulder, Department of Geography